sgkeasley/periodic_table/README.md

 **Installing and executing programme**

-Download Visual Studio Code then clone or download repository and open html file in browser.
+Download repository and open the html file in the browser, or open in Visual Studio Code to view code.